Frequently Asked Questions - California Promise

 Am I eligible if I take 12 units a semester?

 The point of the California Promise program is to graduate in four years (or two for transfer students).
-You can take 12 units and stay on track for graduation if you make up the other three units in winter or summer session.
+You can take 12 units and stay on track for graduation if you make up the other three units in winter or summer session at SJSU.
 However, those sessions are not state supported so they are more expensive.
 You need to make sure you plan for that.
-If you do not earn 30 units per year (including winter and summer) that count towards your degree, you will be unable to continue in the program.
+If you do not earn 30 units per year (including winter and summer at SJSU) that count towards your degree, you will be unable to continue in the program.

 Are there fees associated with the California Promise program?